Why does estradiol matter on TRT?

 - Timing of the draw matters.
 A sample drawn at peak testosterone will show higher E2 than one drawn at trough.

 Pro tip on lab timing: For injectable testosterone, draw labs at trough — the morning of your next scheduled injection, before you inject.
 Drawing at peak inflates both total testosterone and E2 readings and can lead to unnecessary dose reductions or AI prescriptions.
 Consistency of timing across draws is more important than the absolute timing.
+Our TRT gel vs injections comparison covers why delivery method changes peak-to-trough variability.

 What are the symptoms of high estrogen on TRT?